WDM ASIO Link Driver v1.4

-Download the WDM ASIO Link Driver and purchase (with PayPal under the image) for $19.95 (USD) because the driver sound cuts out for 5 seconds every minute until registered.
-Dwonload the documentation which will be installed anyway if you download the driver.
+Download the WDM ASIO Link Driver and purchase (with PayPal under the image) for $14.95 (USD) because the driver sound cuts out for 5 seconds every minute until registered.
+Download the documentation which will be installed anyway if you download the driver.
 You can also see my videos on youtube.
 If you need help, email me at the address at the top of this page.
-You can also download the WDM ASIO Link Driver v1.0 FREE!!! and documentation but there is no support for it:(

 A few things need explaining.

 - The linked ASIO driver name is up at the top near "Pick Driver"